calmen77/MSR-MQTT_templates/README.md

 [^1]: Possible values for light_effect.start are: *`blink`, `breathe`, `okay`, `channel_change`, `finish_effect`, `stop_effect`*.
 [^2]: light_effect.current is not readable from device.
-[^3]: It's not possible to poll battery powered devices.
+[^3]: It's not possible to poll battery powered devices, recomendeation is to publish `retained` messages from the client.

 # Support
 Support is provided by @Crille through [Smart Home Community](https://smarthome.community/)